-iTHEATRICS ADAPTIONSAt iTheatrics we adapt musicals so that they can be performed by kids in school and after school settings.
+iTHEATRICS ADAPTIONSAt iTheatrics we adapt musicals so that they can be performed by kids in school and after-school settings.

 We start by adapting the musical on paper.
 This means abridging the show to a shorter running time, reviewing the score to ensure it can be readily sung by young voices, and making sure the show’s content is kid-friendly while keeping it true to the author’s intentions.
 Once we’re satisfied with the paper draft, team iTheatrics does a table read of the adaptation.
-These reads are lively, always hysterical and quite insightful.
-We gather notes from the table read, complete a second and third draft until the show is ready to be tested in a workshop production with students from around the country in our Broadway Academy.
+These reads are lively, always hysterical, and quite insightful.
+We gather notes from the table read and complete a second and third draft until the show is ready to be tested in a workshop production with students from around the country in our Broadway Academy.

 Then we start getting the show ready for licensing.
 This means creating the set of resources included in all of our adaptations.
-This includes recording sessions for Vocal and Accompaniment Tracks, video shoots in New York City for Choreography Videos, and writing lots of helpful information designed to make sure that anyone who decides to put on one of our adaptations will be successful.
+This includes recording sessions for Guide Vocal and Performance Accompaniment Tracks, video shoots in New York City for Choreography Videos, and writing lots of helpful information designed to make sure that anyone who decides to put on one of our adaptations will be successful.

-Once all the resources are created, the show is made available to schools and afterschool programs through the licensing agency that represents that show.
+Once all the resources are created, the show is made available to schools and after-school programs through the licensing agency that represents that show.

 From start to finish, it takes us about two-and-a-half years to adapt a show and get it into the hands of kids and teachers.
-It’s a whole lot of work but we know that when a kid gets a script from us, they’re going to be transformed by the power of musical theater, and that makes it all worth the work.
+It’s a whole lot of work, but we know that when a kid gets a script from us, they’re going to be transformed by the power of musical theater, and that makes it worth all the work.